 Honors Advanced Mathematics - Saxon - Linda Hendrix - This yearlong course (32-weeks) covers most of the Saxon Advanced Mathematics textbook which fully integrates topics from algebra, geometry, trigonometry, discrete mathematics and mathematical analysis.
 Topics include permutations and combinations, trigonometric identities, inverse trigonometric functions, angles and diagonals in polygons, mathematical assumptions and proofs, summation notation, conic sections, graphs of sinusoids, periodic functions, the line as a locus, complex roots, De Moivre's theorem, matrices and determinants, the binomial theorem, and the rational roots theorem.
 Students must work daily at least 5 days a week on their math homework.
 Only this type of systematic practice will produce a good grade.
 Most students who try to complete all work in only 1 session a week are doomed to fail.
 Mrs. Hendrix will teach students how to use a graphing calculator!
 This course is great preparation for the SAT!
 Each semester counts as 1⁄2-credit on the high school transcript; students with an A or B in the course may count it as an honors course.
-ZOOM STUDY GROUP: Mrs. Hendrix will set up a schedule to meet with students on some Fridays for an Adv.
-Math study session as needed.
-Time: Tuesdays; 11:00-1:00 pm

-Dates: Fall 8/23-12/13/22 and Spring 1/10-5/2/23 Cost: \$850; 8/1 - \$880 (32-week class)
+Time: Tuesdays/Thursdays; 10:45-12:15

+Dates: 8/22-12/14/23 and 1/9-5/2/24

+Cost: \$950; 7/4 - \$975 (32-week class; 3 hours per week)

 Honors Calculus - Saxon - Linda Hendrix- This yearlong course (32-weeks) covers the Saxon Calculus textbook in a classroom setting.
 This class will be taught using the Oxford method where students study the assigned lessons and complete the homework before coming to class.
 Classroom time is spent working on specific areas where students had difficulty with the homework.
 Students must work at least 5 days a week on their math homework.
 Only this type of systematic practice will produce a good grade.
 Most students who try to complete all work in only 1 session a week are doomed to fail.
 This course counts 1 credit on the high school transcript; students with an A or B in the course may count it as an honors course.
-TI-83 or 84 Graphing Calculator required.
-ZOOM STUDY GROUP: Mrs. Hendrix will set up a schedule to meet with students on some Fridays for a Calculus study session as needed

-Time: Wednesdays; 9:00-11:30 am Dates: Fall 8/24-12/14/22 and Spring 1/11-5/3/23 Cost: \$925; 8/1 - \$955 (32-week class; 2 1⁄2 hours per week)
+TI-83 or 84 Graphing Calculator required. needed.
+Time: Thursday; 1-3:30 pm Dates: 8/24-12/14/23 and 1/11-5/2/24 Cost: \$950; 7/4 - \$975 (32-week class; 2 1⁄2 hours per week)

-Consumer Mathematics (Grades 9-12) - Sue Rothberg - This yearlong course (24-weeks) will cover many different skills as it helps prepare students for life as an adult.
+Consumer Mathematics (Grades 9-12) - Sue Rothberg - This yearlong course (28-weeks) will cover many different skills as it helps prepare students for life as an adult.
 This course is both for the student who struggles with math and the math wiz!
 Some of the topics covered include: Banking, Budgeting, Financial Skills, Taxes, Interest, Purchasing a Car, Renting/Leasing/Buying, Stocks, and Insurance.
 This course counts 1 credit on the high school transcript.
 Textbooks: Cost of materials included in the course.
 This course coupled with Algebra 1 and 2 fulfills the minimum high school math credit requirement for college and counts as one math or elective credit.
-ZOOM STUDY GROUP: Mrs. Rothberg will set up a schedule to meet with students on some Fridays for a study session as needed for Consumer
+Mathematics.
+Textbook: none; all materials provided.
+Dates: Friday; 9/1-12/8/23 and 1/12-4/19/24

+Time: 1:00-2:30 pm Cost: \$795; 7/4 - \$8/20

+Music